rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-Telegraf/index.md

     - In **Intel** processors, this technology is called **VT-x** (Intel Virtualization Technology).
     - In **AMD** processors, it is known as **AMD-V** (AMD Virtualization).

-    Without this feature enabled, images like the **vJunos-router** will not work correctly.
+    Without this feature enabled, images such as the **vJunos-router** will not function correctly.
 ---

 ## :fontawesome-solid-prescription-bottle: 4.
 Deploying the Lab

-You can perform the deployment using a ready-made script or manually configure the lab files.
+You can perform the deployment through a ready-made script or manually configure the lab files.

 ### :material-git: 4.1 Ready Deployment

 This method allows the user to **download a pre-assembled version** of the lab, with the topology and configurations already defined.
-Just download the repository and proceed to the start of execution.
+Simply download the repository and proceed to the start of execution.

 !!! tip "Tip"
-    Ready deployment is useful for those who want to quickly start with a configured environment.
+    The ready deployment is useful for those who want to quickly start with a configured environment.

 #### :octicons-download-16: Downloading the Lab